Jenna-Zhao/American_income_distribution/notes-to-editor.md

+---
+editor_options:
+  markdown:
+    wrap: 72
+---

 # Reflective Summary

-## style guidelines
+## Style guidelines

-The project follows the instructions of web visualization in The Economist style guide, mainly:
+The project follows the instructions for web visualization in The Economist style guide, mainly:

--   White background;
+-   White background for plot and panel;

--   Only remain major grid lines for x-axis or no grid lines for map;
+-   Only remain major grid lines for the x-axis or no grid line for the map;

--   Tile, sub title and caption are left aligned with grid lines;

--   No x-axis title, y-axis ticks and y-axis line;

--   y-axis title and text is right aligned with the grid lines;

--   Legend is top aligned with the title;

--   Space between various plot elements;

--   Text size, colour, font and family;

--   Colors of elements;

--   Chart Sizes with 595 px as width;

--   Add econ red header and markers.
+-   Add a rotated tag and markers for each panel;

+-   Chart size is 595px for the width;

+-   Title, subtitle, panel headings, legend text and source text have different typefaces and size;

+-   Use standard web as chart dimensions and also refer to panel charts;

+-   Use a web chart palette.

 ## Guidelines are met or not met:

 Following guidelines are met:

--   White background;

--   Remain the major grid lines for x-axis and no grid lines for map.

--   Tile, sub title and caption are left aligned with grid lines;

--   No axis title and y-axis text is right aligned with the grid lines;
+-   White background and remove unnecessary grid lines;

--   Text size, font and colour ;
+-   Add a rotated tag and markers for each panel;

--   Legend is top aligned with the title;
+-   Chart width is 595px for the final report;

--   Colors of elements;
+-   The size and font of elements;

--   Header and markers.
+-   Alignments between elements;

+-   No axis title, axis line;

+-   Panel spacing is 24pts.

-Following guidelines need further adjust:
+Following guidelines need further adjustment:

 -   Used "sans" as typeface rather than "econ sans";

--   Space between elements;
+-   Margins between elements;

--   Chart sizes not with width 332 and height 165.
+-   Plot width didn't build on 332pts, so the output size looks different than expected;

+-   Use `scale_color_economist()` to adjust the colour of lines as there are more than the provided colour in the palette.

-## Any alterations
+## Further alterations

--   Maybe change the map plot to hexagons map with clear values outlined.
-Therefore, it will be easier to compare the difference between states;

--   Change text font;

--   Adjust space between elements;

--   Adjust chart size.
+Firstly, adjust elements to ensure consistency with the guidelines.
+It includes changing the text typeface to "econ sans", modifying the margins of elements, and altering line colors.

+Secondly, comparing values becomes challenging when two states have similar median incomes.
+Hence, adjusting the map to show these differences may improve the clarity and effectiveness of the analysis.